TALLAHASSEE, FL – The 2020 Florida Legislative Session failed on more fronts than one.

 Florida's 2020 legislative session begins January 14, 2020, and ends sixty-days later March 13, 2020.
 During this legislative session, we will work on a broad range of issues including, but not limited to: criminal justice, free speech, reproductive freedom, immigrants’ rights, and LGBTQ+ rights.

 The ACLU of Florida is a nonpartisan organization dedicated to protecting and strengthening the civil rights and liberties of all Floridians.
 As a nonprofit membership organization with over 130,000 members and supporters in Florida and more than 1.6 million supporters nationwide, we advance this mission through litigation, advocacy, and education.
 Visit our webpage to read about our 2020 legislative priorities.

 Do you want to help protect civil rights and civil liberties in Florida?
-Visit our take action on important bills during the legislative session.
 You can also check out our Legislative Advocacy Toolkit, sign up to receive email updates and action alerts, volunteer with us, and return to this web page regularly to stay up to date on our legislative priorities in 2020.